Using External Tools

 You can use the Qt Linguist release manager tools, lupdate and lrelease, directly from Qt Creator.
 The lupdate tool is used to synchronize source code and translations.
 The lrelease tool is used to create run-time translation files for use by the released application.

-To synchronize translation source (TS) files from a translator with the application code, select Tools > External > Text > Linguist > Update Translations (lupdate).
+To synchronize TS files from a translator with the application code, select Tools > External > Linguist > Update Translations (lupdate).

-To generate from the TS files Qt message (QM) files that can be used by an application, select Tools > External > Text > Linguist > Release Translations (lrelease).
+To generate from the TS files Qt message (QM) files that can be used by an application, select Tools > External > Linguist > Release Translations (lrelease).

 By default, the project .pro file is passed to the tools as an argument.
 To specify other command line arguments for the tools, select Tools > External > Configure.

-To open TS files in Qt Linguist, right-click a TS file in the Projects view and select Open With > Qt Linguist in the context menu.
+To open TS files in Qt Linguist, right-click a TS file in the Projects or File System view and select Open With > Qt Linguist in the context menu.
 For more information about Qt Linguist, see Qt Linguist Manual.

-To preview the currently active QML file, select Tools > External > Qt Quick > Qt Quick 1 Preview (qmlviewer) or Qt Quick 2 Preview (qmlscene).
+To run the currently active QML file, select Tools > External > Qt Quick > QML Runtime.

 You can open files for editing in the default text editor for your system: Notepad on Windows and vi on Linux and macOS.
 To open the file you are currently viewing in an external editor, select Tools > External > Text > Edit with Notepad or Edit with vi, depending on your system.